frericksm/clj-windows/README.md

 9. run "mvn package"
 10. see clj-windows/target for build results  an follow the installation task above

+# Proxy settings

+If you behind a proxy there are two situation where you cannot get away with  JVM option aliases
+##  Proxy settings while installation

+This is an open issue https://github.com/frericksm/clj-windows/issues/8

+## Proxy settings while classpath calculation

+Until https://clojure.atlassian.net/browse/TDEPS-124 is fixed in an adaptable way, i fixed it here as described in https://github.com/frericksm/clj-windows/issues/6

+the the env vars http_proxy and  https_proxy will be used  to set the appropriate system properties to the java call of clojure.tools.deps.alpha.script.make-classpath

 # Command line arguments